ramizouari/WinterCup4/800/Editorial.md

 Thus the solution is really simple: You just need to check that the last row contains only the character C.

 There is one edge case when the number of columns is 1 , in this case you need to check if grid already contains the character C only.
-If not, then we cannot change the grid and the answer therefore is NO
+If not, then we cannot change the grid and the answer therefore is NO.